What does my Tech Pack cover?

 For some claims you might be asked to provide documentation which proves you

-own the device such as a receipt or a contract with your network provider.
+own the device such as a receipt or a financing agreement.

 For mobile phones it must confirm the make, model, memory size, colour, IMEI and phone number.
 For gadgets it should confirm the make, model and date of purchase.

 For devices which make and receive calls, your network provider may also be able to provide suitable documentation.